time-rs/book/src/api/format-description.md

   When the `large-dates` feature is enabled, ambiguities may exist when parsing.
 For example, if a year is immediately followed by the week number, the parser will eagerly consume six digits even if the year should only be four and the week number the remaining two.
+  This can be solved by using `repr:four` modifier, which forces the parser to consume four digits when parsing a `[year]`.

   [twitter-bug]: https://www.theguardian.com/technology/2014/dec/29/twitter-2015-date-bug